architecture-research-group/pages/source/ProfilingGem5.rst

 4. Create FireSim workload using FireMarshal

-5. Build our target design and modify parameter
+5. Build our target design and modify its parameter

 ..
 6. Modify parameters, tests, and results